josmar-crwdstffng/angular/aio/content/tutorial/index.md

 *   Create a shared [service](guide/glossary#service "Service definition") to assemble the heroes
 *   Use [routing](guide/glossary#router "Router definition") to navigate among different views and their components

-You'll learn enough Angular to get started and gain confidence that Angular can do whatever you need it to do.
+you will learn enough Angular to get started and gain confidence that Angular can do whatever you need it to do.

 <div class="callout is-helpful">